← Back to Blog

 3) Subscription / repeat billing risk

 Recurring billing can be approved, but it's scrutinized because it can increase "friendly fraud" disputes if terms aren't crystal clear.
+If you plan to offer subscriptions, see our guide on peptide recurring billing and subscription processing.

 4) Fraud and card testing